 What is Quilling?
-A “Twist” On Paper Art!
+It’s A “Twist” On Paper Art!

-What is paper quilling you ask?
-Well, without the “paper” in there you might come to the conclusion that it’s a type of embroidery – I did too, once; as the word almost looked like “quilt-ing”
+What is quilling?
+Glad you asked!
+As an ordinary observer you might come to the conclusion that it’s a type of embroidery – I did too, once; as the word almost looked like “quilt-ing” And it doesn’t involve hedgehogs or porcupines either.
+Sorry, had to have a little fun there!
+Nope, not even close 😁 Although the story behind the origins of quilling does kind of involve , well, birds (Keep reading…)

 So if you want to step up your paper craft game a little, and learn a new time-honored tradition, I think you will enjoy what is in store for you right here!